nf-core/sarek/docs/usage.md

 In addition, currently the mismatch penalty for reads with tumor status in the sample sheet are mapped with a mismatch penalty of `-B 3`.

+## How to manage scatter/gathering (parallelization with-in each sample)

+While nextflow ensures all samples are run in parallel, the pipeline in addition attempts to split input files for one sample into smaller chunks and processes these in parallel.
+This allows on the one hand to speed up analysis for individual chunks, but might occupy more storage space.

+Therefore, the different scatter/gather options can be set by the user:

+### Split Fastq files

+By default, the input fastq files are split into smaller chunks with FASTP, mapped in parallel, and then merged and duplicate marked.
+This can be customized by setting the parameter `--split_fastq`.
+This parameter determines how many reads are within each split.
+Setting it to `0` will turn of any splitting and only one mapping process is run per input fastq file.

+> FastP always creates as many chunks as CPUs are specified (by default 12).
+Thus, the parameter `--split_fastq` is an upper bound, e.g. if 1/12th of the Fastq file exceeds the provided value another fastq file will be generated.

+### Intervals for Base Quality Score Recalibration and Variantcalling

+The pipeline attempts to parallelize base quality score recalibration and variant calling where possible across genomic chunks of roughly similar sizes of one samples.
+For this, a bed file with interesting genomic regions is used.
+By default, the intervals file for WGS provided by GATK is used (details [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035889551-When-should-I-restrict-my-analysis-to-specific-intervals-)).
+When running targeted analysis, it is usually good to use the bed file containing the targeted regions.

+The amount of scatter/gathering can be customized by adjusting the parameter `--nucleotides_per_second`.

+> **NB:** The _same_ intervals are processed regardless of the number of groups.
+The number of groups however determines over how many compute nodes the analysis is scattered.

+The default value is `1000`, increasing this value will _reduce_ the number of groups that are processed in parallel.

 ## How to create a panel-of-normals for Mutect2

 For a detailed tutorial on how to create a panel-of-normals, see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132).